samcday/linux/README.md

 * Speed up SRPM generation by using multiple threads by default for compressing and config generation; also try less hard compressing the kernel sources during tarball generation.
-* Improved support for older Fedora releases.
+* Improved support for proper releases Fedora Linux (e.g. anything not rawhide).

-Downsides:

-* No support for RHEL.

 ## TODO list